 Why do you doodle?

-This is part of an on-going series where I'm inviting artists to share some recent sketchbook spreads and answer one question: Why do you doodle?
-It's a simple ask, but I believe it can reveal a tremendous amount of insight into a habit so many of us creatives share.
+This is part of a new and on-going (weekly) series where I’m inviting artists to share some recent sketchbook spreads and answer one question: Why do you doodle?
+It’s a simple ask, but I believe it can reveal a tremendous amount of insight into a habit so many of us creatives share.
+Please comment below and share your own thoughts on the topic.
 Be sure to follow these artists for more inspiration and check back next week for a new one in the series. — OKAT